 Student Organization Review Process

-From the day you start this process until the day your organization is reviewed and recommended for recognition by the Student Government Association, this time period must not exceed longer than 2 years.
-If you go over that 2 year mark, your forming organizations’ files will be removed from our office.
+From the day you start this process until the day your organization is reviewed and recommended for recognition by the Student Government Association, this time period must not exceed longer than 1 year.
+If you go over that 1 year mark, your forming organizations’ files will be removed from our office.
 Should you choose to continue through the process, you will need to start from the beginning.
-This rule was implemented by SGA on January 31, 2017.
+Any organization going through the Sports Club or FSL process will have 2 years to complete the process.
+This rule was implemented by SGA on February 22, 2022.

 Step 1: Student Organization Research

 Do your research to see what the 280+ student organizations we already have recognized at WCU offer (https://ramconnect.wcupa.edu).
 Learn about our organizations, read their missions statements, and reach out to executive board members should you have any questions.

 If there is a similar established organization already in existence, we encourage you to first consider combining your efforts with the previously existing group.
 You will be asked in your SGA presentation how your forming student organization would serve a different population that our current recognized organization(s) are serving.

 Meet with the Office of Student Leadership and Involvement (SLI).
 Please email email@example.com, and they will direct you to the correct individual.

 If you are interested in a sports-related club, Demetrius Isaac, Assistant Director of Campus Recreation for Intramural Sports and Sports Clubs, will need to be involved in the conversation, as well.
 He can be reached at firstname.lastname@example.org.